chenz16/VehDetTrackProject/README.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 I trained a linear SVM using color histogram and HOG features.
 I also tried different combinations.
-In most of the cases, the prediction accuacy in test data set could reach 98-99%.
+In most of the cases, the prediction accuracy in test data set could reach 98-99%.

 ### Sliding Window Search

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-There are several kety steps to implement a sliding window approach:
+There are several key steps to implement a sliding window approach:

-   ####1) in general the search space is only limited to (rougly speaking) bottom half of the image space.
+####1) in general the search space is only limited to (roughly speaking) bottom half of the image space.
 This is defined by: y_start_stop = (360, 656)

 ####2) the searching space is further limited to a smaller one depending on the size of the windows.
 In general, we only want to apply a large window for the near bottom space and apply small window near the middle y space.
 This method is applied through "windows_yrestriction" in process.py

 ####3) at a given window size and searching space in a image, get the windows left up corner and bottom right corner point.
 This function is performed by:

    def windows_yrestriction(window_size_MinMax, y_start_stop, window_size_delt):